iLink-CyberShARE/ML-ET-Estimator/README.md

 To run from scratch:
 1. Open link to the target notebook.
 2. Generate a dataset following the instructions on Data consolidation and Curation notebook.
-3. To run model noebooks: import the input dataset file (All-state8.xlsx) generated from the previous notebook.
+3. To run model notebooks: import the input dataset file (All-state8.xlsx) generated from the previous notebook.
 4. To execute the notebook go to Runtime->Run all.
 Each code section can also be executed individually.

 # Participating Institutions